-Assumed initial public offering price per share \$ Net tangible book value per share as of September 30, \$ 2022 Ψ As adjusted net tangible book value per share as of ф September 30, 2022 \$ Increase in as adjusted net tangible book value per share \$ attributable to new investors in this offering Ψ As adjusted net tangible book value per share immediately ф after this offering Þ Dilution per share to new investors in this offering \$
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of September 30, 2022 Pro forma increase in net tangible book value per share attributable to the conversion of convertible promissory notes Pro forma net tangible book value per share as of September 30, 2022 \$ Pro forma increase in net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share immediately after this \$ offering Þ Dilution per share to new investors in this offering \$

 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted net tangible book value after this offering by \$ per share and the dilution to new investors purchasing Class A common stock in this offering by \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discount and commissions.
-An increase of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase our as adjusted net tangible book value after this offering by \$ per share and decrease the dilution to new investors purchasing Class A common stock in this offering by \$ per share, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.
-A decrease of 1,000,000 shares in the number of shares offered by us would decrease the as adjusted net tangible book value after this offering by \$ per share and increase the dilution to new investors purchasing Class A common stock in this offering by \$ per share, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.
+An increase of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase our as adjusted net tangible book value after this offering per share and decrease the dilution to new investors purchasing Class A common stock in this offering per share, assuming no change in the assumed initial public offering price per share and after by \$ deducting estimated underwriting discounts and commissions.
+A decrease of 1,000,000 shares in the number of shares offered by us would decrease the as adjusted net tangible book value after this offering by \$ share and increase the dilution to new investors purchasing Class A common stock in this offering by \$ per share, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.